 In fact, the “wipers-on, headlights on” law used in Virginia and many other states was born out of common sense.
 The requirement that vehicle headlights must be lit when windshield wipers are being operated has been the law in Virginia since 1998.
 Over the last twenty years, at least eighteen other states have enacted similar legislation.

-While we naturally understand that using headlights at nighttime make driving safer, studies show that using headlights during the daytime, and particularly during inclement weather, improve driving safety as well.
-Using headlights during the daytime has been shown to reduce multiple-vehicle daytime crashes which account for about half of all police-reported crashes in the United States.
-Using headlights in the daytime has been shown to make it easier for motorists to see vehicle as it approaches, particularly from far away.
+While we naturally understand that using headlights at nighttime makes driving safer, studies show that using headlights during the daytime, and particularly during inclement weather, improve driving safety as well.
+Using headlights during the daytime has been shown to reduce weather-related crashes which account for about 22% of total crashes.
+Using headlights in the daytime has been shown to make it easier for motorists to see the vehicle as it approaches, particularly from far away.

 Studies conducted after several states enacted “wipers-on, headlamps on” laws like the one in Virginia have compared accident statistics both before and after such laws were enacted.
 The studies showed dramatic reductions in fatal rainy-weather multiple vehicle crashes, particularly at dawn and dusk.
 The results of these studies are consistent with the concept that vehicle headlights increase safety not only by providing visibility at night, but also by causing vehicles to be more conspicuous during daytime, during inclement weather.